mrchughes/solid-project-parent/README.md

 ## Documentation

+All project documentation is located in the `docs/` directory:

-- `BUILDING_GUIDE.md` - Step-by-step guide for building each service
+- `docs/BUILDING_GUIDE.md` - Step-by-step guide for building each service
+- `docs/BUILD_AND_DEPLOY_GUIDE.md` - Detailed build and deployment guide
-- `IMPLEMENTATION_VERIFICATION.md` - Verification of implementation guides
+- `docs/IMPLEMENTATION_VERIFICATION.md` - Verification of implementation guides
+- `docs/UPDATED_ARCHITECTURE.md` - Updated architecture documentation
+- `docs/ARCHITECTURE_UPDATE_SUMMARY.md` - Summary of architecture changes
+- `docs/DID_MIGRATION_GUIDE.md` - Guide for migrating to direct did:web implementation
+- `docs/MICROSERVICES_BEST_PRACTICES.md` - Best practices for loose coupling and high cohesion
-- `REPOSITORY_CLEANUP_PLAN.md` - Plan for cleaning up the repository
+- `docs/SERVICE_IMPLEMENTATION_CHECKLIST.md` - Checklist for service implementation

-- Service-specific implementation guides in each service directory
-3. Implement the service according to specifications
-4. Publish the API specification to the API Registry
-5. Test the service with its defined API tests
+Each service also has its own implementation guide in its respective directory.

 ### Service Integration